Catholic Theological Union LogoCatholic Theological UnionLearn@CTUCatholics on CallCatholic Common Ground InitiativePeacebuildres Initiative

 BENEDICTINE SISTERS (O.S.B.), ROCK ISLAND, IL - ST. MARY MONASTERY

 We are Benedictine women called to seek God in prayer and community, serving where there is need.
-We sponsor an academy for young women and serve the church and society in a variety of ways.
-We work in education, social service, pastoral ministry, spiritual development and health care.
-We minister to persons who are elderly, homeless, and mentally ill, and participate in efforts to achieve more humane immigration policies.
-We have taken corporate stands to oppose exorbitant military spending, to abolish the death penalty, to oppose torture, and to stop trafficking.
+We serve the church and society in a variety of ways through education, social service, pastoral ministry, spiritual development, counseling and health care.
+We participate in efforts to achieve more humane immigration policies, have taken corporate stands to oppose exorbitant military spending, to abolish the death penalty, to oppose torture, and to stop trafficking.
 Together we pray for peace and justice in our world.
 Underlying all we do is the desire to live the Gospel command to love God and neighbor.
 Women 21-50 who wish to seek God in an active monastic community by living a balanced life of prayer and work are invited to contact us.
-Sr. Benita Coffey, O.S.B., Vocation Minister, 7430 N. Ridge Boulevard, Chicago IL 60645; (773-764-2413, ext.
-327; e-mail: vocation@osbchicago.org .
-Visit us at our website: http://www.osbchicago.org.
+Sr. Belinda Monahan, O.S.B., Vocation Minister, 7430 N. Ridge Boulevard, Chicago IL 60645 (773-338-7063)

 BENEDICTINE SISTERS (O.S.B.) - Our Lady of Grace Monastery, Beech Grove, IN